asgard-labs/flake-registry/README.md

 # flake-registry
-The flake registry for Asgard Labs
+A public flake of `Asgard Labs` for pinning external sources